Irreducible cycles and points in special position in moduli spaces for tropical curves: The set of points in special position for rational -marked plane tropical curves

 \end {lemma}

 \begin {proof} Let $k$ be the number of unbounded ends of $ C_2 $.
 Then $ C_2 $ has $ k-1 $ markings and $ 2k-2 $ bounded edges (including the split edge).
-Choosing the root vertex to be in $ C_1 $ (see remark \ref {length}), only the $ 2k-2 $ coordinates of the $ k-1 $ markings in $ C_2 $ depend on the $ 2k-2 $ lengths of the bounded edges in $ C_2 $.
-Hence the matrix for $ \ev $ as in remark \ref {length} has the form as in corollary \ref {3}, with $ B_1 $ being the $ (2k-2)\times(2k-2) $ block consisting of these coordinates and lengths.
-As the absolute value of the determinant of $ B_1 $ equals the product of the vertex multiplicities in $ C_2 $ by \cite [proposition 3.8]{GM2} and $ B_2 $ is precisely the matrix for the evaluation map on $ C_1 $, the claim follows from corollary \ref {3}. \end {proof}
+Choosing the root vertex to be in $ C_1 $ (see Remark \ref {length}), only the $ 2k-2 $ coordinates of the $ k-1 $ markings in $ C_2 $ depend on the $ 2k-2 $ lengths of the bounded edges in $ C_2 $.
+Hence the matrix for $ \ev $ as in Remark \ref {length} has the form as in Corollary \ref {3}, with $ B_1 $ the $ (2k-2)\times(2k-2) $ block consisting of these coordinates and lengths.
+As the absolute value of the determinant of $ B_1 $ equals the product of the vertex multiplicities in $ C_2 $ by \cite [Proposition 3.8]{GM2} and $ B_2 $ is precisely the matrix for the evaluation map on $ C_1 $, the claim follows from Corollary \ref {3}. \end {proof}

-\begin {lemma}[Multiplicity of a bounded region] Let $C$ be a $3$-valent curve that has exactly one bounded region, with all other regions being solitary ends (such a curve occurs e.g.\ as a part of the types (A) and (C) in remark \ref {rem-types}).
+\begin {lemma}[Multiplicity of a bounded region] Let $C$ be a $3$-valent curve that has exactly one bounded region, with all other regions being single ends (such a curve occurs for instance as a part of the types (A) and (C) in Remark \ref {rem-types}).
 Then the multiplicity of $C$ is

 where the weight $ w(E) $ of the edge $E$ is the gcd of the two coordinates of the direction vector of $E$, and the product is taken over all vertices of $C$ with no adjacent marking.
 The following picture shows an example.